Contribute to catalogue biodiversity data in our city!

 About Port Phillip NatureSpot

 The EcoCentre is collaborating with CrowdSpot to partner with City of Port Phillip to bring you ‘NatureSpot’ — an exciting chance for you to be part of collecting important information about the creatures and plants that call our City home.
-So far over 100 citizen scientists have contributed to over 550 spots in the City of Port Phillip!
-Survey flora and fauna from your backyard, balcony or take a walk along the block to gather data and get the benefits of nature connection.
+Anyone can survey flora and fauna from your backyard, balcony or take a walk along the block to gather data and get the benefits of nature connection.
 Do it at various times to see different critters – you might see bats or possums at night, many birds during the day and don’t forget the insects and plants.
 Slow down to notice the small things on ground level, in a shrub or above in a tree, you might find a delightful surprise!
 Snap a photo and record your sightings online to help us gather information which will be used to enhance and protect biodiversity in the City of Port Phillip.

 Why it's important